Dheia/css-inspector/README.md

 # CSS Inspector

-A script to analyze and copy the CSS of elements on the page.
+A script to analyze, copy and edit the CSS of elements on the page.

 ## Commands